Professional Development: Making a Difference for Diverse Students

 Ms. Landon is a regular classroom teacher with five years of experience, but she has no English as a Second Language (ESL) training.
 She is one out of approximately 50% of all teachers in the United States who have at least one non-native English-speaking student in their classroom.
 Ms. Landon and her peers face a new reality, and their districts are struggling to fulfill the enormous responsibility of preparing teachers to help all students succeed in school.

 The changes in the composition of the U.S. school population have skyrocketed in the past thirty years.
 The number of people in the U.S. who speak a language other than English at home has nearly tripled over the past three decades, vastly outpacing the 38 percent population growth, according to U.S. 2010 Census data.
-It comes as no surprise then that school improvement efforts over the past several decades have required teachers to not only study, implement, and assess learner outcomes as defined in their local, state, and national educational standards, but to also provide meaningful and engaged learning (cognitively, socially, and culturally) for a very diverse student population.
+It comes as no surprise then that school improvement efforts over the past several decades have required teachers not only to study, implement, and assess learner outcomes as defined in their local, state, and national educational standards but also to provide meaningful and engaged learning (cognitively, socially, and culturally) for a very diverse student population.

 Facing the Challenge